dtolnay/syn/README.md

 [*Release notes*](https://github.com/dtolnay/syn/releases)

-## Example of a custom derive
+## Example of a derive macro

-The canonical custom derive using Syn looks like this.
+The canonical derive macro using Syn looks like this.
 We write an ordinary Rust function tagged with a `proc_macro_derive` attribute and the name of the trait we are deriving.
 Any time that derive appears in the user's code, the Rust compiler passes their data structure as tokens into our macro.
 We get to execute